 - Be the first one to volunteer if your coach needs something done.

-- When you do get into the game, remember that you may not be the most talented player out there, but you can be the toughest player; dive for every loose ball, play tough, and never get out-hustled.
+- When you do get into the game, remember that you may not be the most talented player out there, but you can be the toughest player; dive for every loose ball, play tough, and never find yourself out-hustled.

-- Make the more talented players better by being tough on them in practice; challenge them, and make them fight for everything they get.
+- Make the more talented players better by being tough on them in practice; challenging them, and making them fight for everything they get.
 (77-78)